 To view the original undoctored Pines Card advertisement, click here.

 The text on the card read; 'Sierra Club' 'Sought Victim 12' 'Peek through the pines' 'pass Lake Tahoe areas' 'around in the snow' (pasted upside down).

-The two immediate communications after the Donna Lass disappearance were both mailed to the San Francisco Chronicle, as stated above, the first was the 13 Hole Postcard on October 5th 1970, and the second the Halloween Card, on October 27th 1970 and the Zodiac Killer's first direct address to Paul Avery.
+The two immediate communications after the Donna Lass disappearance were both mailed to the San Francisco Chronicle.
+As stated above, the first was the 13 Hole Postcard on October 5th 1970, and the second was the Halloween Card, on October 27th 1970, which addressed Paul Avery by name.